 What's a Chatbot Framework?

 Chatbot frameworks—or bot frameworks—are digital spaces where developers build bots from the ground up from predefined functions and classes.
 Frameworks make it easier to create a customized chatbot than starting from nothing, but they still require advanced coding knowledge to use.

 The bot industry is very new, and there’s still plenty of confusion surrounding is terminology.
 You can create bots with both frameworks and platforms.
 What’s the difference?

 To use a skiing analogy, bot platforms are the easy slopes and bot frameworks are the expert-only runs.
 Popular bot building platforms include Chatfuel, Botkit, or Motion.ai, but there are dozens of great options out there.
 Most bot platforms allow users to create bots without any coding knowledge using drag-and-drop functionality.
 These bot building platforms go hand in hand with bot publishing platforms, like Facebook, Slack, or Twitter, where easy-to-build bots are launched for interaction.

 Bot frameworks, on the other hand, are more complicated.
 You can think of a framework as a kind of toolkit for development, with ready-made code snippets that plug into an API easily.
-Popular frameworks allow developers to build for natural language and robust customization, and create bots that will integrates with a wide variety of publishing platforms.
+Popular frameworks allow developers to build for natural language and robust customization and create bots that will integrate with a wide variety of publishing platforms.

 Of course, there are advantages and disadvantages to each major framework.
 Here’s how to choose between Amazon’s Lex, Google’s Dialogflow, and the Microsoft Bot Framework, and what particular features each platform possesses.